-6. Legal conditions for using your personal data
+6. Legal conditions for using your Personal Information

-Here we explain why and when we have the legal right to use your data in certain ways.
+Here we explain why and when we have the legal right to use your Personal Information in certain ways.

 6.1 Where using your data is in our legitimate interests

-We are allowed to use your personal data where it is in our interests to do so, and those interests aren’t overridden by your data protection & privacy interests.
+We are allowed to use your Personal Information where it is in our interests to do so, and those interests aren’t overridden by your data protection & privacy interests.

-We believe that our use of your personal data is within a number of our legitimate interests, including but not limited to:
+We believe that our use of your Personal Information is based on our legitimate interest when allowed by law, including but not limited to: